 Rival sides claim victory in Georgia’s key elections

-Rival exit polls release significantly different projections for the parliamentary election.
+Rival exit polls release different projections for general election, with official results showing ruling party ahead.

 Georgia’s governing party and the opposition groups have claimed victory in the key parliamentary elections, each pointing to different exit poll numbers, while all eyes remain on the results that will determine the future path of the former Soviet republic.